Biogeosciences

 H43G.
 Modeling and Observations of Coupled Biophysical Processes in Terrestrial and Aquatic Environments across Scales II Posters

-Teamrat A Ghezzehei, University of California Merced, Life and Environmental Sciences, Merced, United States, Mathieu Javaux, Université Catholique de Louvain, Louvain-La-Neuve, Belgium, Rebecca Bergquist Neumann, University of Washington Seattle Campus, Department of Civil and Environmental Engineering, Seattle, WA, United States, Sumit Sinha, Durham University, Durham, United Kingdom and Farzan Kazemifar, University of Birmingham, Birmingham, B15, United Kingdom
+Teamrat A Ghezzehei, University of California Merced, Life and Environmental Sciences, Merced, CA, United States, Mathieu Javaux, Université Catholique de Louvain, Louvain-La-Neuve, Belgium, Rebecca Bergquist Neumann, University of Washington Seattle Campus, Department of Civil and Environmental Engineering, Seattle, WA, United States, Sumit Sinha, Durham University, Durham, United Kingdom and Farzan Kazemifar, University of Birmingham, Birmingham, B15, United Kingdom

 H43I.
 Runoff Generation Processes in Changing Environments: Integrating Observations and Processes III Posters